People

 Research Coordinator

-Sasha is a research coordinator working with Dr. Leng at UCSF.
+Sasha is a research coordinator at MoonLAIT.
 He graduated from Cornell University with a bachelor’s degree in biology and psychology.
 At MoonLAIT, Sasha contributes to STAI-SHARP and other ongoing projects led by Dr. Leng.
 His current projects include an investigation of the association between markers of autonomic dysfunction and risk of Parkinson's disease and a study of longitudinal changes in sleep and their link to cognitive impairment.

 In his free time, Sasha enjoys playing music with his band, Elevation 404.
 He is also an avid backpacker, and has hiked large portions of the Pacific Crest Trail, which he hopes to complete in the future.

-Jiawen is an assistant specialist working with Dr. Leng at UCSF.
+Jiawen is a data assistant specialist at MoonLAIT.
 After earning a Bachelor’s degree in Clinical Medicine in China, she completed an MPH degree in Chronic Disease Epidemiology at Yale University.
 Her research at MoonLAIT focuses on the association between life-course sleep and cognitive impairment, working with multi-cohort longitudinal data.

 Outside of work, Jiawen enjoys hiking and playing badminton.
 She is also a passionate foodie who loves to cook and occasionally cause some chaos in the kitchen.